 Overview

 The City of West Hollywood is working to achieve carbon neutrality by 2035, adapt to climate change, and focus on equity and quality-of-life outcomes for the West Hollywood community.
-On December 20, 2021, the City Council adopted WeHo Climate Action, setting a 2035 carbon neutrality goal, and directed staff to develop Equitable Building Performance Standards for Existing Buildings in West Hollywood.
+On December 20, 2021, the City Council adopted WeHo Climate Action, setting a 2035 carbon neutrality goal and committing the City to reducing energy use from existing buildings.

 Energy use from buildings is one of the City's largest sources of greenhouse gas emissions.
 Burning fossil fuels like methane gas or propane - for cooking, heating, and operating buildings - can also significantly contribute to indoor air pollution.
 Since WeHo has a significant number of older buildings, many of which were constructed before modern energy efficiency standards, improving energy performance in existing buildings is a critical step toward achieving carbon neutrality by 2035 and improving the health of our City's environment.

-Click through the tabs below to learn more about each policy and provide feedback!
+In addition to EBPS, the City is exploring existing building reach codes.
+Click through the tabs below to learn more about each policy.

 Building Performance Standards